kitcurio/CraveFree/README.md

 * Making the counter reset daily

 * Adding a log to keep track of cravings over time

+* Adding more mantras to the collection of mantras and refining the function use to generate them
+  * Making sure the same mantra doesn't appear multiple times in a row
+  * Using AI to generate them

 <p align="right">(<a href="#readme-top">back to top</a>)</p>